British Army during the American Revolutionary War: Training

-The training was rigorous; firing, bayonet drills, movements, physical exercise, marching and forming were all part of the daily regimen to prepare for campaigns.
+The training was rigorous with firing, bayonet drills, movements, physical exercise, marching, and forming all part of the daily regimen to prepare for military campaigns.

 During the course of the war, the British army conducted large-scale mock battles at Warley and Coxheath camps in southern England.
 The primary motivation behind this was in preparation for the threatened invasion.
 By all accounts the camps were massive in scale involving upwards of 18,000 men.

 One militia officer wrote to his friend in August 1778: "We are frequently marched out in considerable bodies to the heaths or commons adjacent, escorted by the artillery, where we go through various movements, maneuvers and firings of a field of battle.
 In these expeditions, let me assure you, there is much fatigue, and no little danger...the grandest and beautiful imitations of action are daily presented to us, and believe me, the army, in general, are becoming greatly enamored by war."
 The maneuvers carried out at Warley camp were subject of a painting by Philip James de Loutherbourg known as Warley Camp: The Mock Attack, 1779.
 He also drew detailed illustrations of the uniforms of the light infantry and grenadiers present at the camp which are considered some of the most accurate surviving illustrations of 18th-century British soldiers.

 Cavalry

 Cavalry played a smaller role in British armies than other European armies of the same era.
-Britain possessed no armoured Cuirassiers or Heavy cavalry.
-British doctrine tended to favour the use of medium cavalry, and light dragoons.
+Britain possessed no armoured cuirassiers or heavy cavalry.
+British doctrine tended to favour the use of medium cavalry and dragoons.
 The cavalry establishment consisted of three regiments of Household Cavalry, seven regiments of Dragoon Guards and six regiments of Light Dragoons.
 Several hundred officers and enlisted men of cavalry regiments which remained stationed in Britain volunteered for service in America and transferred to infantry regiments.

 Because of the logistical limitations of campaigning in North America, cavalry played a limited role in the war.
 The transport of horses by ship was extremely difficult.
 Most of the horses died during the long journey and the ones that survived usually required several weeks to recuperate on landing.
-The British army primarily adopted small numbers of light dragoons who worked as scouts and were used extensively in irregular operations.
+The British Army primarily adopted small numbers of dragoons who worked as scouts and were used extensively in irregular operations.
 One of the most successful of these units, the British Legion combined, light cavalry and light infantry and conducted raiding operations into enemy-held territory.
-The lack of cavalry had great tactical implications on how the war was fought, it meant that British forces could not fully exploit their victories when out maneuvering Continental armies at battles like Long Island and Brandywine.
+The lack of cavalry had great tactical implications on how the war was fought.
+It meant that British forces could not fully exploit their victories when outmanoeuvring continental armies at battles like Long Island and Brandywine.
 Without a large cavalry force to follow up the infantry, retreating American forces could often escape destruction.